Extreme Low-Fire glazes – Glaze Fire Ceramic In The Campfire!

 Can a ceramic glaze melt so low?

-The answer is Yes, it’s possible!
+The answer is actually Yes, it’s possible!

-(Ups, not tested it in an electric kiln)
+(Not tested it in an electric kiln)

-For high-fire pottery, there exist many different melting agents; for extreme low-fire glazes, on the other hand, there are just a few.
-Not many melting agents start to flux in these low temperatures.
+For high-fire pottery, there exist many different melting agents; for extremely low-fire glazes, on the other hand, there are just a few.
+Not many melting agents start to flux at these low temperatures.
 Several of them are also water-soluble, and some are even water-soluble after they are fired into a ceramic glaze.
 So here I target sculptural and visually appealing glazes; food-safe?
 In these low temperatures, I don’t know.

-Extreme low-fire glazes require an exceptionally high percentage of flux, so the cost of achieving a melt at such low temperatures, is glaze formulations dominated by one or several melting agents, which means little room for other ingredients.
+Extreme low-fire glazes require an exceptionally high percentage of flux, so the cost of achieving a melt at such low temperatures is glaze formulations are dominated by one or several melting agents, which means little room for other ingredients.
 The small space for non-flux ingredients can turn out to be a visual limitation for extremely low-fire glazes, we’ll see.
 As a rule of thumb, 3-4 parts flux to 1 part non-flux ingredients seems realistic.

 Extreme low-fire example glaze: